-Pokemon Go festival in Chicago gets off to rough start
+Pokemon Go festival attendees to get refunds

 Story highlights

-- Thousands of Pokemon fans expected to attend event at Grant Park
+- Thousands of Pokemon fans attend the event at Grant Park

-(CNN)If you thought Pokemon Go was just a passing fad, think again.
+(CNN)A Pokemon Go festival in Chicago's Grant Park hit a glitch Saturday when attendees couldn't get Wi-Fi service on their mobile devices in sections of the park.

-More than a year after the game was released on mobile devices, it's still being played by millions of people.
+Niantic, the company that created the augmented reality game, ended up giving ticket refunds to the thousands of trainers -- the name for Pokemon players -- attending the event to mark the one-year anniversary of the product launch.
+It also gave them $100 in game currency and free game features.

-On Saturday, as many as 20,000 people gathered in Grant Park in Chicago for a "Pokemon Go Fest," according to the Chicago Tribune.
+As many as 20,000 people were expected at the festival, according to the Chicago Tribune.

-But the festival got off to a rough start because of connectivity problems, according to the verified Twitter account of the Pokemon Go app.
+"Today at Pokemon GO Fest in Chicago, technical issues created problems for a large number of players attending the event," a Niantic spokesperson said in a statement.
+"From everyone at Niantic, we apologize to all of the Trainers who came out to Pokemon GO Fest today.
+Although we were able to solve many of the technical issues, we were not able to offer every attendee a great experience."

-The tweet said, "Trainers, we're aware of server and connectivity issues impacting #PokemonGOFest and are working as quickly as possible to address them."
+The crowd booed Niantic officials, who apologized from a stage on many occasions because of connectivity problems and long wait lines, Brandon Omernik, 23, said in a direct message on Twitter.

 What is it?

-So if you're feeling out of the loop, we'll fill you in.
+So if you're feeling out of the loop about Pokemon, this is how it works.

-Pokemon Go is an augmented reality game that allows "trainers" to catch Pokemon (short for "pocket monster").
+Pokemon Go is an augmented reality game that allows trainers to catch Pokemon (short for "pocket monster").
 Players can collect virtual items at floating blue cubes called "PokeStops" and participate in Pokemon battles with other players at "Gyms."

 Many of the PokeStops and Gyms are at real parks, churches or well-known landmarks.